 Now compare that total with the $2.75 million tax bill in the first example.
 The bottom line: your company could save $875,000 annually in taxes on the subsidiary’s writings in States B through E by changing the subsidiary’s state of domicile from State A to State B.

-Redomestication, the process of changing a corporation’s state of domicile, has become an increasingly popular means for companies to avoid or reduce the impact of retaliatory taxes.
+Redomestication, the process of changing a company’s state of domicile, has become an increasingly popular means for insurers to avoid or reduce the impact of retaliatory taxes.
 Several major insurers and insurer groups have successfully redomesticated in recent years.
 To understand what redomestication entails, it is important to understand what redomestication is not.

 First, redomestication does not require the complete, physical relocation of a company’s operations to the new state.
-As discussed later in this series, however, the new state will likely require the company to maintain some physical presence within its borders.
+The new state may, however, require the company to maintain at least some physical presence within its borders.

 Other Possible Benefits

 While the reduction or avoidance of retaliatory taxes is usually the main driver behind redomestication, it is important to consider other possible benefits as well.
 As one example, the company may find that the regulatory environment of its current home state is generally not as favorable as it is in other states.
 Perhaps the current home state imposes overly restrictive or burdensome requirements on domiciliary companies such as unreasonably strict limits on investments or costly disaster-recovery requirements.
-Redomestication offers companies in such states the opportunity to choose a more pro-business home state.
+Redomestication offers companies in such states the opportunity to choose a state where it is easier to do business.

 Redomestication may also offer the opportunity for greater efficiencies and reduced costs.
 Companies may find that the new state offers the opportunity to gain access to a deeper, better-qualified and/or more affordable labor pool than it enjoys in its current home state.
-Again, while redomestication generally does not require a significant shift in operations, some presence in the new state, usually in the form of new jobs, will likely be necessary.
-This is usually coupled with further tax incentives that, in turn, offer the opportunity for lower employment costs.
+Again, while redomestication generally does not require a significant shift in operations, some presence in the new state, usually in the form of new jobs, may be required.
+This may in some cases be coupled with further tax incentives that, in turn, offer the opportunity for lower employment costs.

 Finally, redomestication to a state where another affiliate is located offers the opportunity for the companies to operate under a common regulatory framework, thereby reducing compliance costs to the group.
 The new state may also place both companies on a common examination schedule thereby allowing the group to avoid the cost of redundant exams.